awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

       Your app is now set up to interact with the AWS services you configured in your Mobile Hub project!

-      Choose the Run icon in Android Studio to build your app and run it on your device/emulator.
+      Choose the run icon (|play|) in Android Studio to build your app and run it on your device/emulator.
 Look for :code:`Welcome to AWS!` in your Android Logcat output (choose :guilabel:`View > Tool Windows > Logcat`).

       .. list-table::
          :widths: 1